Scheduling Jobs

 Pro Tip

-In the following section, it is often useful to have two terminal windows open.
-One for editing scipts and one for submitting and monitoring jobs.
-Open up a new terminal and use ssh to login to Hyak.
-On this window, monitor jobs using the command:
+In the following section, it is often useful to have two terminal windows open and logged into klone.
+One for editing scipts and issuing commands and one for monitoring active jobs in the squeue.
+Open up a second terminal and use ssh to login to Hyak.
+In this terminal, monitor jobs using the command:

 watch -n 10 squeue -u UWNetID